SabrinaEllenberger/HGT-Calculator/Help.md

 If you have more than one protein subtype, check which of your sequences really belong to the subtype you are interested in.
 Such multiple sequence types can influence the topology of your trees.

-You should select an equal number of prokaryotic and eukaryotic sequences to get a balanced tree.
+You should select at least an equal number of prokaryotic and eukaryotic sequences to get a balanced tree.
+A higher number of prokaryotic sequences would be better.

 You need some sequences of multi-cellular eukaryotes as outgroup.
 Choose sequences for a fungus (_Saccharomyces cerevisiae_), a plant (_Arabidopsis thaliana_), and a metazoon (_Homo sapiens_), if possible.